amjltc295/SQL_Homework/README.md

 ```
 └── <your_student_ID>.zip
+	└── <your_student_ID>/
-    ├── report.pdf
+        ├── report.pdf    			-> your report
-    └── sql_commands.txt
+        └── sql_commands.txt		-> a pure text file with 14 lines of your SQL queries

 ```
-**Any invalid format (e.g., .rar/.7z ..., missing report, missing screenshots) of the submission will result in 0 points.**
+**Any invalid format (e.g., .rar/.7z ..., missing report, missing screenshots, ...) of the submission will result in 0 points.**

 The report should contain fifteen queries:
 ```